Fair and Equitable

 Traffic Safety Enforcement

-Mothers Against Drunk Driving Supports Fair and Equitable Traffic Safety Enforcement
+Mothers Against Drunk Driving Supports Equitable Traffic Safety Enforcement to Decrease Roadway Deaths, Injuries and Racial Disparities

 MADD works closely with law enforcement officers around the country, supporting enforcement efforts to ensure that our roads are safe.
 Officers are on the front lines of traffic safety every single day.
 Without traffic safety enforcement, and the dedication of police officers, traffic fatalities and injuries would increase exponentially.
 We must do what we can to help foster a higher level of trust between police agencies and the communities they serve.
 The stakes are too important – the cost is too high.
 Efforts to ensure that enforcement is fair and just must be paramount.